 firstname.lastname@example.org.
 Directions: Located on Hwy 18, 4 miles east of

-Sanborn, IA or 4 miles west of Hartley, IA And for a map to our farm,
+Sanborn, IA or 4 miles west of Hartley, IA Click here for a map and directions.

 Click here for picking updates.
 Crops are usually available in August,